 Scenario #2: Cut Your Mortgage Term Length in Half

 It’s easy for home owners to get caught up in the size of their monthly mortgage payments, rather than consider the entire cost of the loan.
 Unfortunately, lessening monthly payments often results in greatly increasing the overall amount of money you will pay for home financing.

-By simply opting for a 15-year fixed rate mortgage rather than the 30-year as depicted in Scenario #1, you save $97,020 in interest.
-That’s almost one hundred grand to put toward other important goals like a college fund, retirement savings or investing.
+By simply opting for a 15-year fixed rate mortgage rather than the 30-year as depicted in Scenario #1, you save $127,260 in interest.
+That’s well over one hundred grand to put toward other important goals like a college fund, retirement savings or investing.

 Should I Refinance?

 While the hypothetical savings are impressive, refinancing is not a one-size-fits-all solution to saving money on a mortgage.
 It’s important to consider things like closing costs and how far into your current mortgage you have already paid before changing the terms of your loan.

 For instance, refinancing means ending an existing mortgage and opening a new one, whether that’s with your same lender or someone else.
 Closing costs must be paid to refinance a loan, just as they were to obtain the original loan.
 Ensure that the amount of the total closing costs doesn’t cancel out the savings you would enjoy from a decreased interest rate.

 Secondly, when changing the term length of your mortgage, consider how long you’ve held the current loan.
 Your loan amortizes according to a schedule devised by your lender, and most amortization schedules allocate a larger percentage of monthly mortgage payments towards interest rather than principal in the initial years of the loan.
 As the home loan gets closer to being paid off, more of your payments go toward paying down the principal.

 That means if you’ve held your current mortgage for a long time, much of the money you’ve put into it has already paid down a large portion of interest.
 Refinancing the loan with new terms may not be a wise move.